ericauv/ericauv-landing/src/projects/ericauv.md

 <div class="project-section">
   <h3 class="project-section-title">achievements/lessons</h3>
   <div class="project-section-content">
-  <p>I ran into a few roadblocks while developing the site and learnt some great lessons through overcoming them.</p>
+  <p>I ran into a few roadblocks while developing the site and learned some great lessons through overcoming them.</p>
     <ul>
       <li>
-        <strong>Host videos with S3 + Cloudfront</strong> Originally, I hosted the videos for this site myself, but found that they were provided to the client too slowly.
+        <strong>Host videos with S3 + Cloudfront</strong> Originally, I hosted the videos for this site on the same server as the site, but found that the videos loaded too slowly.
 I tried using vimeo to host the videos, however in order to customize the player I would need to sign up for a paid plan.
-Finally, I decided upon using an S3 bucket to host my videos and used Cloudflare to distribute them.
+Finally, I decided upon using an S3 bucket to host my videos and used Cloudfront to distribute them.
 The videos now load super fast and for the a great deal more than the amount of traffic I anticipate for this site, the hosting + distribution will be free.
       </li>
       <li>
         <strong>Test on different devices.</strong>Originally, I (wrongly) assumed that Chrome's device view would be sufficient to ensure that the site design would work on different devices.
 However, I quickly found out after seeing the site on mobile that this was not the case.
 In order to design for both mobile and desktop use, I accessed my development server on different browsers on desktop as well as on my mobile phone.
 It was crucial to view the site on my phone -- while Chrome's device view tool will mimic the screen size of mobile devices, it does not emulate the devices themseleves.
 I found and fixed many bugs that appeared while viewing the site on a mobile device.